After more than two decades with Sun Life Healths, including 15 years as the CEO, Travis Robinette is retiring.

-The organization started as West Pinal Health Center but later changed its name to Sun Life Family Health Center.
+The organization started as West Pinal Health Center but later changed its name to Sun Life Health.

 It receives federal grant funds to provide quality primary care services in underserved areas.
 Some of the requirements for receiving the grants are to provide a sliding fee scale based on ability to pay and have a governing board that includes patients.

-Robinette said his goal has always been to make Sun Life Family Health Centers the first choice for primary care among area residents.
+Robinette said his goal has always been to make Sun Life Healths the first choice for primary care among area residents.